 Potatoes are grown from specially prepared ‘seed’ potatoes (or tubers).
 These are just like potatoes you buy from the supermarket, but they’re certified virus-free.
 You can buy seed potatoes from late winter onwards.
 You then start them off indoors by letting them sprout, before they are planted.

-Preparing before planting
+Preparation before planting

-Stand them rose end up (the rose end is the one with the most small dents in the skin, or 'eyes') in egg boxes or similar in a light, frost-free place.
+Stand them rose end up (the end with the most small dents, or eyes) in egg boxes or trays in a light, frost-free place.
 The potatoes are ready to plant when the shoots are about 3cm (1in) long.
-On early potatoes, rub off the weakest shoots, leaving four per tuber.
+With early potatoes, rub off the weakest shoots, leaving four per tuber.

-First earlies: around late March
+First earlies – around late March

-Second earlies:early to mid-April
+Second earlies – early to mid-April

-Maincrops: mid- to late April
+Maincrops – mid- to late April

 How to plant early potatoes